The average hourly pay for a Nurse's Aide (Certified) is $12.73.

 What Do Nurse's Aide (Certified)s Do?

 A certified nurse's aide provides support to a number of professionals in a client's care.
 They may responsible for a wide range of tasks, such as taking a patient's vital signs and assisting patients at meal times.

 They are also responsible for assisting a designated nurse or nurses with their responsibilities during the course of the day, through tasks such as maintaining documentation of patient information and logging updates on patient care in the facility's computer systems.
 Ensuring tha…Read more

-Nurse's Aide (Certified) Tasks
+Nurse's Aide (Certified) Job Listings

 What Are Popular Skills for Nurse's Aide (Certified)s?